subdavis/Tusk/README.md

 ## Running tests

-To run tests, first build them with `yarn build-tests` or `yarn watch-tests` then open `tests/test.html` in a browser.s
+To run tests, first build them with `yarn build-tests` or `yarn watch-tests` then open `tests/test.html` in a browser.

 ## Browser Permissions

 > Tusk requires cross-origin permissions in order to inject credentials and query the storage backends on the user's behalf.

-In chrome, these permissions requests are __always__ promted to the user upon first use.
+In chrome, these permissions requests are __always__ prompted to the user upon first use.

 Because of Firefox's implementation of `browser.permissions`, it was necessary to request all permissions at install time to avoid code rot.
 A deeper explanation of the firefox permissions can be found [on stackoverflow](https://stackoverflow.com/questions/47723297/firefox-extension-api-permissions-request-may-only-be-called-from-a-user-input)